-On Windows 10, badges are lightweight notifications designed to alert you when you missed any event in the taskbar for a particular app without you having to open Action center, Start menu, or the actual app.
+On Windows 10, badges are lightweight notifications designed to alert you when you missed any event in the taskbar for a particular app without you having to open Action center, Start menu, or the app.

 Depending on the app, you’ll see a badge indicating the number of notifications you have missed.
-For instance, in the “Mail” app, you’ll see the number of emails you haven’t seen.
+For example, in the “Mail” app, you’ll see the number of emails you haven’t seen.
 The “Alarm & Clock” app will show any active alarm.
 The badge for the “Weather” app will let you know of any weather related condition alert, and so on.

-How to disable taskbar badge notifications on Windows 10
+Disable taskbar badge notifications on Windows 10